MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetProcessProperties.md

 `process`

-The handle to the process to query
+The handle to the process to query.

 `operation`

-The handle to the operation that tracks the process
+The handle to the operation that tracks the process.

 `propertyQuery`

-Optional JSON document of [ProcessStatus](./../SchemaReference.md#ProcessStatus) specifying the properties to query
+Optional JSON document of [ProcessStatus](./../SchemaReference.md#ProcessStatus) specifying the properties to query.

 ## Return Values